MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_lamp_6_annotated.png" title="">

     !!! note
         If the installation fails and provides a message that says (in part) "Failed to connect to database!
 Check your database credentials or review the logs for more error information," this may be due to some common problems and there are a few things to check before trying to run the installation command again.
-First, check mysql (or mariadb) to confirm the name of the database and user you created.
-Then re-open the .env file where you earlier put the database password, to double-check that the database and user names match the ones you just confirmed, and that the password in this file matches the one you wrote down when you created it.
+First, check mysql (or mariadb) to confirm the name of the database (`SHOW databases;`) and user (`SELECT User FROM mysql.user;`) you created.
+Then re-open the .env file where you earlier put the database password  to double-check that the database and user names match the ones you just confirmed and that the password in this file matches the one you wrote down when you created it.
 If everything matches, the issue may be something else.
 You can check for any similar issues and potential solutions in [Kora's GitHub Issues](https://github.com/matrix-msu/kora/issues), or open your own Issue with a detailed description of the problem.

 1. **INCREDIBLY IMPORTANT**: You *must* copy the last line generated here in the successful installation message (shown in the screenshot above), which has your password for the generated username of "admin".
-To copy things in cPanel's Terminal, first use your mouse to select the line, then right-click and select "Copy."
+To copy things in a browser-based Terminal (such as the one provided by DigitalOcean), first use your mouse to select the line, then right-click and select "Copy."
 Paste this somewhere safe, where you will not lose it!

     !!! warning
         It cannot be stressed enough how important this step is, because losing this password means losing access to your installation and will require a full reinstallation.